cisco-ce/roomos.cisco.com/doc/TechDocs/USBControl.md

 OK
 ```

-*Note: You can check which feedbacks the device is registered for, using this command:*
+You can check which feedbacks the device is registered for, using this command:

 ```
 xFeedback list